 We are lucky in Montana to have so many beautiful places to recreate and learn.
 This guide to the best Montana State Parks will cover some of those places, but there are so many more I encourage you to get out and explore.

 I have not been to every Montana State Park – there are 55 state parks in Montana!
-I’d love to see them all and I am slowing making that happen.
+I’d love to see them all and I am slowly making that happen.
 Visiting state parks is one of the best things to do in Montana.
-I am not listing every state park I have visited, so get in touch if you want to know more or have specific questions.
+I am not listing every Montana State Park I have visited, so get in touch if you want to know more or have specific questions.

 Best Montana State Parks

 It’s hard to choose the best state parks in Montana because they are all interesting in their own way.
 Some, like Chief Plenty Coups and Pictograph state parks, preserve the history of the tribes who lived and live in Montana.
 Others, like Smith River and Sluice Boxes state parks, are used for recreation and scenic beauty.

 How Much Does it Cost to Visit Montana State Parks?

 Visiting the best parks in Montana is free for Montana residents who pay the $9 state park fee with their car registration.

 For non-residents and those who opt out of the fee when registering their vehicle, it’s:

 - $4/day use entrance on foot, bike, or bus passenger